IBM/db2-samples/In_Db2_Machine_Learning/In DB Model Deployment and Management/README.md

-# db2-ml
-api for running models in db2

 # Procedure for using db2 as a backend for model hosting

 DB2's Integrated Analytics System allows for an impressive amount of user defined extensions, which can be leveraged to allow db2 to serve as a model management and scoring engine.